 What are cockroaches?

 Cockroaches are scavenging insects that will take advantage of any property that offers them food and shelter.
-They are very adaptable and have no problem making almost any home or business into their own as long as food and moisture are available.
+They are very adaptable and have no problem making almost any home or business in Portsmouth into their own as long as food and moisture are available.
 Cockroaches are oval-shaped insects with wings (though most species are poor fliers).
 They also have six legs and a long antennae.
 Cockroaches come in a variety of sizes and color patterns, which helps to identify the individual species.

 If cockroaches have found a way into your Ohio home or business, they are most likely German cockroaches, American cockroaches, or Oriental cockroaches.
 These three species are the most common invaders of structures across much of the United States.

 Spreading allergens and pathogens and triggering asthma attacks, cockroaches are not creatures we want in our homes living beside us.
 As they move around our homes, cockroaches leave behind excrement and shed skins and their saliva contaminates our food.
 Cockroaches are also responsible for spreading many diseases that make people ill, such as the following:

 As omnivores, cockroaches will eat just about anything they come across.
 A wide diet, combined with being too comfortable living with people, makes them a problematic pest.
 Things that often attract cockroaches to a property include outdoor eating areas, trash cans, compost, and other sources of organic matter they could use as a food source.
 They also gravitate to moist areas like wet mulch, low lying areas, and leaky pipes.

 Cockroaches can squeeze their bodies through tiny spaces to get into structures, usually while out foraging for food.
 In addition to finding their way inside on their own, cockroaches often accidentally get inside in deliveries, grocery bags, or used furniture or appliances.
 These insects are prolific breeders, so just a few finding a way inside can lead to a large infestation quickly!